 I know, I know!
 Molten Chocolate Cake, or Lava Cake, as it is sometimes called, is so YESTERDAY.
-I am almost perturbed today when I see one on a dessert menu.
+I’m almost perturbed today when I see one on a dessert menu.

 I mean, really, can’t the pastry chef think of SOMETHING ELSE?
 Haven’t we moved beyond warm, fragrant, oozing, fudgy chocolate soufflé cakes and their requisite ice cream accompaniments?

-At the esteemed Paley’s Place Bistro & Bar in Portland, Oregon, Chef Vitaly Paley told me that he does not dare remove his famous Warm Chocolate Soufflé Cake with Toasted Hazelnuts & Honey-Vanilla Ice Cream from the menu.
+At the esteemed Paley’s Place Bistro in Portland, Oregon, Chef Vitaly Paley told me that he doesn’t dare remove his famous Warm Chocolate Soufflé Cake with Toasted Hazelnuts & Honey-Vanilla Ice Cream from the menu.
 There would be an uproar.

-At the Heathman Restaurant & Bar, after several years at least, they still serve Chocolate Gourmandise, which is a flourless, molten, Guittard chocolate cake, accompanied by, that’s right, vanilla ice cream.
-I expect that it remains on the menu for the same reason that Chef Paley cited.
-Diners demand it.
+At the famous, now long gone, Heathman Restaurant they served Chocolate Gourmandise, a flourless, molten, Guittard chocolate cake, for decades.
+I expect that it stayed on the menu so long for the same reason that Chef Paley cited.
+Diners demanded it.

-There was a time in the recent past when nearly every trendy restaurant in Portland had a molten chocolate cake on the menu.
+There was a time in the not so long ago past when nearly every trendy restaurant in Portland had a molten chocolate cake on the menu.
 In true Portlandia style (obsessive, compulsive, weird), I sampled most of them.